 Are you fantastic at what you do?
 Do you do your job to a fare-thee-well?
 Are you providing services & products for people in your wheelhouse?
 Yes!
 You are!
 You’re serious about it because you’ve gotten this far in this poorly written article!

 Your prospects are not good at what you do.
 It doesn’t even make sense to them!
 I know that’s hard to believe because it comes so naturally to you, but they have their own wheelhouses.
 In effect, we all need each other.
 We can’t do everything.

 This Marketer’s Mistakes

-The scheduled call time comes and guess what?
+The scheduled call time comes, and guess what?
 She presents her deck for the entire call.
 Talks about what her firm does.
 She clearly didn’t take my advice & figure out my pain.
 She didn’t do any research about me!
 I’m all over the internet!
 A quick skim & anyone can see my branding needs help.
 That my site is a bit slow.
 Fuhget about my mobile!
-A good marketer should be able to look at my site & my social & tell me what they can do to help me.
-A good marketer should be able to streamline their message so that the benefits for me are crystal clear.
-She didn’t do any of this which resulted in a loss of my business to her and possibly some great marketing help for me 🙁
+A good marketer should be able to look at my website & my social & tell me what they can do to help me.
+A good marketer should streamline their message so that the benefits for me are crystal clear.
+She didn’t do any of this, which resulted in her loss of my business and possibly some excellent marketing help for me 🙁

 What’s the Moral?

-The only way to convince someone that their problem can easily be solved by the skills in your wheelhouse is to speak only to that prospect’s needs.
+The only way to convince someone you can quickly solve their problem is to speak only to that prospect’s needs.
 Spend time asking them questions.
-Find out whats in it for them and then figure out what you can do to help them.
+Find out what’s in it for them, and then figure out what you can do to help them.
 People need your help.
-We all have our own wheelhouses & we can’t do everything.
+We all have our wheelhouses & we can’t do it all.